 Where to get Bird Base Dragon Diagrams

-The diagrams for folding this model are available in Paul Hanson’s recently published book Origami Ninjas and other Paper Sorcery.
+The origami dragon diagram for folding this model is available in Paul Hanson’s recently published book Origami Ninjas and other Paper Sorcery.
 Alternatively, you can win a signed copy of the book Origami Ninjas and other Paper Sorcery, right here and for free!

 Origami Ninjas Book Giveaway